Plan a delightful getaway to Cedar Falls and Waterloo in Iowa with this guide to vegan food and fun!

 Flavor possibilities include strawberry shortcake, s’mores, wedding day, and chocolate chip.

-In addition to their Cedar Falls location, Scratch Cupcakery has bakeries in Waterloo, Coralville, and Des Moines.
+(In addition to their Cedar Falls & Waterloo locations, Scratch Cupcakery has a location in Coralville.)

 Cedar Falls farmers market